Friday, 27 December 2024

 News Corp sues AI app Perplexity for copyright violations, alleging it scrapes and uses content from major publications without permission.

-One of the world’s fastest-growing apps, Perplexity, is now facing a major legal hurdle.
+One of the world’s fastest-growing AI apps, Perplexity, is now facing a major legal hurdle.
 Known as an AI-powered alternative to Google, Perplexity’s chatbot allows users to “ask any question”.
 It claims to “search the to give you an accessible, conversational, and verifiable answer.”
 Since its launch in 2022, the app has been a hit, responding to an easy-to-read, conversational style.
 But recently, its methods have been questioned, and Perplexity now faces a lawsuit from News Corp, alleging widespread copyright infringement.

 The case could set a precedent for AI models trained on copyrighted material, highlighting concerns about how such AI platforms use third-party content.